 Several color differences may be present in the coats of fawn French bulldogs.
 There is a range of colors from light cream to reddish and golden brown.
 Black masks are visible on fawn dogs.

 Why Is There Controversy About Rare French Bulldog Colors?

-Health issues are the main argument against breeding for rare colours outside the kennel club standards.
-In certain instances, genes for specific colours are related to genes that cause health issues.
+Health issues are the main argument against breeding for rare colors outside the kennel club standards.
+In certain instances, genes for specific colors are related to genes that cause health issues.